Markuszowa

 Markuszowa is a village in the administrative district of Gmina Wiśniowa, within Strzyżów County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 8 km south-west of Strzyżów and 30 km south-west of the regional capital Rzeszów.

 History

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany.
 In June 1943, the German gendarmerie carried out a massacre of five Poles, four farmers and one officer, as punishment for aiding Jews.